davewalker60/pmdup/pages/booking-rooms.md

 * 1,400/night Beachside (with discounts for 7+ and 14+ extra nights)
 * 1,100/night Poolside

-This chart shows 10-night totals for each room type at various conversion rates for US and Canadian dollars.<br>The middle rate **bolded** in each section is the current rate.
+This chart shows 10-night totals for each room type at various conversion rates for US and Canadian dollars.<br>The middle column (**bold**) in each section is the current rate.
 <iframe src="https://docs.google.com/spreadsheets/d/e/2PACX-1vTDckeEMkl5WNncTCorD4BsafpMtjgR-G4p_tTiiqvTOntXRtWurbfdsydHeOsFXK3QUT-7XaQCGttY/pubhtml?gid=697006945&amp;single=true&amp;widget=true&amp;headers=false" width="640" height="300"></iframe>

 When to convert dollars to pesos is up to you this year.
 The [**Payment**](#payment) section below provides a description of the process used to do conversions.